KushalZambare/SkillSphere/README.md

 # SkillSphere Career Guidance System

 SkillSphere is an AI-powered web application that provides personalized career and college recommendations based on a student's academic profile, interests, and goals.
-Leveraging advanced AI models, SkillSphere helps students make informed decisions about their future education and career paths.
+Leveraging advanced AI models, SkillSphere helps students make informed Decisions about their future education and career paths.

 ---